arminreiter/AzureBillingRateCardSample/README.md

 # Azure Billing RateCard API Sample
-This is a sample application C# console application that uses the Azure Billing RateCard API.
+This is a sample C# console application that uses the Azure Billing RateCard API.
 It reads the data from the API and creates a CSV file out of it.

-The configuration is described in detail at my blog: [Export Azure RateCard data to CSV with C# and Billing API](https://codehollow.com/2016/12/export-azure-ratecard-data-csv-csharp-billing-api/)
+**Please find a mored detailed describtion at my blog: [Export Azure RateCard data to CSV with C# and Billing API](https://codehollow.com/2016/12/export-azure-ratecard-data-csv-csharp-billing-api/)**

-This is the quick guide:
+## Instructions:

-1. Modify the app.config
+1. Open and modify the app.config
    * Tenant (required)
    * SubscriptionId (required)
    * OfferDurableId